deepskystacker/DSS/Installers/README.txt

 4. Change MTF sliders so that the scale is non-linear by using the square root of the value to set the position of the sliders.

+5. Bug fix: The Histogram not always updated when Apply was pressed.

 Changes for DeepSkyStacker 6.2.1
 ================================